fufufanatic/fufufinance/README.md

 (c) "In theory, by taking the median of P/E ratios over a period of several years, one could formulate something of a standardized P/E ratio, which could then be seen as a benchmark and used to indicate whether or not a stock is worth buying."

 (d) price-to-earnings-to-growth (PEG) ratio - The PEG ratio is calculated as a company’s trailing price-to-earnings (P/E) ratio divided by the growth rate of its earnings for a specified time period.
-A stock with a PEG of less than 1 is typically considered undervalued
+A stock with a PEG ratio of less than 1 is typically considered undervalued

 3. Free cash flow (FCF) - cash generated from a company's revenue or operations after the costs of expenditures have been subtracted.